Alliance for Heart Failure: Organisation

 The co-chairs are Preeti Minhas from Bupa and Katharine McIntosh from Cardiomyopathy UK.
 They have a 12-month tenure.
 Day-to-day decisions are made by a steering committee.

-The Alliance for Heart Failure is supported and funded by AstraZeneca UK, Boehringer Ingelheim Limited, Medtronic Limited, Novartis Pharmaceuticals UK Ltd, and Roche Diagnostics Ltd. Funders are not responsible for any of the materials produced by the Alliance for Heart Failure, which are created independently by the Alliance's Secretariat.
+The Alliance for Heart Failure is supported and funded by AstraZeneca UK, Medtronic Limited, and Roche Diagnostics Ltd. Funders are not responsible for any of the materials produced by the Alliance for Heart Failure, which are created independently by the Alliance's Secretariat.

-Call To Action: Transforming heart failure care in the primary setting
+Call To Action: Transforming heart failure services in the community

-In 2025, its 10th anniversary year, the Alliance will publish a report on heart failure in primary care, which will set out the risks of late diagnosis and the unrealised potential of primary care in earlier detection and community-based management.
+In late 2025, its 10th anniversary year, the Alliance published a report on heart failure in primary care.

+In the report, the Alliance advises that local and national leadership must now urgently support and prioritise a change in culture across primary care to dramatically improve the early diagnosis and management of heart failure.

+Transforming heart failure services in the community draws on over five years of learning and working with primary care heart specialists.
+It lays out solutions to achieve this: from improving the uptake of NT-proBNP testing, expanding screening via pharmacies and Community Diagnostic Centres, to supporting primary care to better optimise medication in the community.

-The report will focus on two areas: detection and diagnosis, and the management of heart failure by primary care networks.
-It will draw on case studies, pilot projects, and the Alliance's recent research into access to NT-proBNP testing in Community Diagnostic Centres.
+It draws on case studies, pilot projects, and the Alliance's recent research into access to NT-proBNP testing in CDCs.